SignTools/SignTools/.github/ISSUE_TEMPLATE/bug_report.md

 If possible, please include logs.

-- For SignTools Heroku, check [how to retrieve logs via the UI](https://devcenter.heroku.com/articles/logging#log-retrieval-via-the-ui).
+- For SignTools Railway, check [how to retrieve logs via the UI](https://docs.railway.app/deploy/deployments#logs).
 - For SignTools self-hosted, the logs will be printed in your terminal.
 - For SignTools-CI, check [how to use workflow run logs](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs).
 You can also click the "Status" button on any app in the web interface.